-The competition for SSC CHSL posts is getting tough every year as more and more candidates are giving the written examination that includes four tiers of selection.
-The candidates need to go under Tier-1 and Tier-2 written examination followed by descriptive Paper & computer proficiency test from the commission to get selection finally for the posts.
-Hence, the candidates need to cross each hurdle with utmost attention and preparation to attain their names in the list of successful candidates, which is generated by the commission at the end of the recruitment process every year.
+The competition for SSC CHSL posts is getting tougher every year as more and more candidates are giving the written examination that includes four tiers of selection.
+The candidates need to go under Tier-1 and Tier-2 written examination followed by descriptive Paper & computer proficiency test from the commission to get selection finally to the posts.
+Hence, the candidates need to cross each hurdle with utmost attention and prepare to attain their names in the list of successful candidates, which is generated by the commission at the end of the recruitment process every year.

 Tips to crack SSC CHSL in the first attempt

 Attentive evaluation of Notification